mettle/sendportal-docs/subscribers.md

 ### Subscriber Details

-Each Subscriber's email, first name, last name and subscription status is displayed when viewing an individual subscriber.
+Each subscriber's email, first name, last name and subscription status is displayed when viewing an individual subscriber.

-In addition, if the subscriber is in any [Segments](/docs/segments) then these are also displayed.
+In addition, if the subscriber is in any [segments](/docs/segments) then these are also displayed.

 ### Messages